EvgeniyMukhamedjanov/liquid-ajax-cart/V3-QUANTITY.md

 Landing on 0 rather than refusing matters whenever the grid skips 0: with `min` absent the step base is the `value` attribute, so `step="2"` from 1 runs `…-3, -1, 1, 3…` and stepping down overshoots to −1.
 Clamping makes that press remove the line exactly as a step onto 0 would.
 Refusing instead would leave a dead button and force `remove-at-min` onto markup with no `min` at all.

-The floor is also the only thing bounding a **local stepper** — an input with no identity fires no request, so `isProcessing()` never throttles clicks and the value would otherwise walk 0 → −1 → −2.
+The floor is not the last line of defence — `commit()` floors negatives too — but it saves a request the binding would only reduce to 0 anyway, and keeps the display honest in the gap before that request lands.

 **Writing 0 makes the input invalid, deliberately.** Under `min="6"` it reports `rangeUnderflow`; under a grid that skips 0, `stepMismatch`.
 That is accurate — 0 is not a valid *quantity* there, because it does not mean a quantity at all.
 Setting it never throws; the value setter only sanitizes.

 The consequence to know about is that **native form submission is blocked while an invalid value sits in the field**.
-On a cart page nothing submits — the library uses `fetch` — and the state lasts only until the render drops the row, or until a failed request restores the server value.
-On a **product form** it matters more: `<ajax-cart-product-form>` listens for `submit`, and a blocked submission means that listener never runs, so add-to-cart would silently do nothing.
-Reachable only on a local stepper with **no `min`**, so product-form steppers should carry `min="1"` — which also makes native refuse at 1, so the overshoot path never fires.
+It does not bite here: nothing on a cart page submits natively — the library uses `fetch` — and the state lasts only until the render drops the row, or until a failed request restores the server value.
+The product-form case that would have mattered is gone with local stepping: `<ajax-cart-quantity>` now wraps cart-connected inputs only, so no `<ajax-cart-product-form>` quantity field is ever written to by this module.

 Not worth guarding in code: reverting on invalidity would break `remove-at-min` outright, since 0 is always `rangeUnderflow` under a `min` above 0.